ihatesudo/stoplight.io/netlify/case-studies/nutanix-testimonial-stoplight.md

 subtitle: >-
   Nutanix is an enterprise cloud platform that offers server virtualization, unified communication, and virtual data center infrastructure solutions.
-Learn from Ben Colborn, Direct of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
+Learn from Ben Colborn, Director of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
 listSubtitle: >-
-  Learn from Ben Colborn, Direct of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
+  Learn from Ben Colborn, Director of Technical Publications, how Nutanix used Stoplight to scale the number of services that they could support.
 image: /images/writing-docs-part-two.jpeg
 color: orange